 Are GloFish Ethical?

-There are some fish that are sold in pet stores that are not genetically vibrant, but that are altered that way in order to sell.
+There are some fish that are sold in pet stores that are not genetically vibrant, but that is altered that way in order to sell.
 “Painted” fish can refer to many different kinds of fish that are often injected with colored dye to create a vibrant splash of color.
-This process has a high mortality rate, and the fish who do survive are often short-lived and prone to infectious diseases.
-In addition to injecting, there are also methods that involve dipping the fish in irritating dye, or feeding the fish large quantities of dyed food to change their color.
-Any one of these methods is damaging to the fish, and considered an unethical purchase- not to mention all of these dying methods are not even permanent, meaning that eventually the color will fade until you have a very pale and plain looking fish.
+This process has a high mortality rate, and the fish that do survive are often short-lived and prone to infectious diseases.
+In addition to injecting, there are also methods that involve dipping the fish in the irritating dye, or feeding the fish large quantities of dyed food to change their color.
+Any one of these methods is damaging to the fish and considered an unethical purchase- not to mention all of these dying methods are not even permanent, meaning that eventually, the color will fade until you have a very pale and plain-looking fish.
 Avoid any fish that have “painted” in the name, and always do a little bit of quick research before making a purchase that seems like it could be a dyed fish.

 Are GloFish hard to keep?

 These fish species are commonly used in labs because they are extremely hardy and easy to care for.
-GloFish are just about as hardy as their non-glowing counterparts- perhaps a bit less so due to the editing of their genes, but no less hardy than an albino fish would be compared to the rest of it’s species.
-Danios, Tetras, Barbs and Sharks are great beginner fish and are great fish for children due to their active natures and colorful scales.
+GloFish are just about as hardy as their non-glowing counterparts- perhaps a bit less so due to the editing of their genes, but no less hardy than an albino fish would be compared to the rest of its species.
+Danios, Tetras, Barbs, and Sharks are great beginner fish and are great fish for children due to their active natures and colorful scales.
 These fish are meant to be housed in a community tank, so a large tank is recommended in order to accommodate a larger number of fish.
 The GloFish sharks, which are modified from Rainbow Sharks, are an exception- it is suggested that you only have one of them in a tank due to their territorial tendencies.
-A 10 gallon tank is recommended, and would provide plenty of room for every color of the GloFish rainbow.
+A 10-gallon tank is recommended and would provide plenty of room for every color of the GloFish rainbow.
 The GloFish brand sells several aquarium kits, complete with the blue light required to get your GloFish to really shine, at a variety of sizes and price points.
-They also sell gravel substrate, faux plants and other aquarium decor that responds to the glow of the blue light- so you can create an otherworldly aquarium with some space-age glowing effects.
+They also sell gravel substrate, faux plants, and other aquarium decors that respond to the glow of the blue light- so you can create an otherworldly aquarium with some space-age glowing effects.